ibm-cloud-docs/apiconnect/creating_apis.md

 ```
 npm install --save <connector-package>
 ```
-    where `<connector-package>` is the name of the npm package for the LoopBack&reg; connector you selected.
+    where `<connector-package>` is the name of the npm package for the LoopBack connector you selected.
 See the following table for a list of connector packages.

-**Note:** The in-memory and email connectors are built in to LoopBack&reg;, so you do not need to install them.
+**Note:** The in-memory and email connectors are built in to LoopBack, so you do not need to install them.

 <table>
 <caption>Table 3.
 LoopBack Connectors</caption>